Hill River (Western Australia)

-Hill River is a river in the Wheatbelt region of Western Australia.
+The Hill River is a river in the Wheatbelt region of Western Australia.

 Geography

 The headwaters of the Hill River rise near Dinner Hill, approximately 8 km east of Badgingarra.
 It then flows in a westerly direction, crossing the Brand Highway just north of Badgingarra, passing through the Hill River Nature Reserve and the northern boundary of the Southern Beekeeper's Nature Reserve and finally discharging into the Indian Ocean 8.7 km south of Jurien Bay.

 The river has four tributaries; Coomallo Creek, Winjardie Creek, Munbinea Creek and Boothendara Creek.

 History

 The river was seen and named by the explorer George Grey on 14 April 1839 during his second disastrous expedition along the Western Australian coast.